Spicy Southwest Pumpkin Soup

 Often, it’s the little things, that help us get through the big things.
 I’ve had moments when it felt like a hearty bowl of soup, was the only thing I had going for me.

 Yet learning to appreciate small comforts in the humble moments of life, makes the high points so much more memorable.
 And using wholesome, seasonal ingredients to make this spicy pumpkin soup recipe is sure to create a sense of comfort and many happy memories in your home.

 I love this particular pumpkin soup recipe because it’s rich and zesty with deep earthy undertones.
 Strong southwest flavors of onion, garlic, jalapeno, cumin, and oregano mingle with the savory-sweet pumpkin, to create a rustic soup, hearty enough to be a stand-alone meal.

-Plus it happens to be a healthy pumpkin soup recipe.
-This spicy pumpkin soup could be made gluten-free and vegan, without lacking any flavor.
-Adding pureed white beans, creates a creamy texture and thickness in this pumpkin soup recipe, without the addition of cream.
+Plus, it happens to be a healthy pumpkin soup recipe.
+This spicy pumpkin soup is made gluten-free and vegan, without lacking any flavor.
+Adding pureed white beans creates a creamy texture and thickness in this pumpkin soup recipe, without the addition of cream.

 Each bowl of spicy pumpkin soup is sprinkled with crunchy toasted pepitas and french fried onions, for contrast in texture.